 Teach BEd (SpecEd), PhD (UNE)

 Ruth has had an interest in learning difficulties since embarking on an ARC funded research project into the acquisition of reading with Professor Brain Byrne at the University of New England in 1985.
 During the following years, Ruth gained her Bachelor of Education in Special Education and in 1998 was awarded her PhD for a thesis entitled A model of beginning reading instruction: Explicit instruction in phonemic awareness, alphabet knowledge and encoding/decoding within a framework of shared book reading.
 During this period, Ruth also worked for The New England Diagnostic Centre in the far north-west of NSW with Aboriginal students and taught in primary schools in Armidale.
-Currently Ruth is lecturing in special education at the Queensland University of Technology and is still adding to her research output of over 30 journal articles and book chapters.
+She was a Senior Lecturer in Special Education at the Queensland University of Technology before taking up the position of Associate Professor in Literacy Education and Associate Dean (Research) in the Faculty of Education at the University of Tasmania, in Launceston, in January 2010.
+She continues to add to her research output of over 30 journal articles and book chapters.
 She is a member of the ARC Network on Developmental Disorders of Language headed by Professor Max Coltheart at Macquarie University and was one of the signatories of the letter to the Minister of Education that led to the National Inquiry into the Teaching of Literacy.
-Ruth will be taking up the position of Associate Professor in Literacy Education at the University of Tasmania in January, 2010.

 Dr Alison Madelaine